jestenough/code-challenges/collections/learngo/16-slices/questions/5-slice-header.md

 1. [9 7 5 3 1] — All the values of the nums slice
 2. A pointer to the backing array of the nums slice
 3. A pointer, length and capacity as three different arguments
-4. The slice header that is stored in the nums variable *CORRECT*
+4. The slice header that is stored in the nums variable

 > **1:** No, a slice value doesn't contain any elements.
 So it cannot pass the elements.
 >